javizqh-urjc-practices/SyA-p3-interruptions/README.md

 ```

 #### Our feedback:
+When we tested this, the problem we had was that when we pressed to fast only one print() was executed.
 ### Second method (Using wait_for_edge)
 In this implementation, the while loop still remains, but instead of asking nonstop, we wait until the state of the button is the desired state, in this case it would be when we release the button.
 ```python